ambientelivre/alfresco-simple-ocr/README.md

 Installation
 ----------------------

-OCR software for Linux depends on programs like `alfresco-pdf-render` or `ImageMagick`, which are also dependencies for Alfresco.
+OCR software for Linux depends on programs like `gs` or `ImageMagick`, which are also dependencies for Alfresco.
 In order to avoid problems, it's recommended to install Alfresco from scratch, letting the OS the installation of the packages.

 You can find detailed instructions to perform Alfresco installation from scratch at [Alfresco Documentation](http://docs.alfresco.com/community/tasks/alf-tomcat-install.html).